reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog.md

 First we need to add the responders gem to our Gemfile.

 Open the `Gemfile` and make it look like:
+(Windows users, if you added it previously, don't forget to keep the coffee-script-source gem in the list)

 ```ruby
 # Gemfile